Handling HTTP sessions from a Servlet

 an HTTPS connection).
 For example, it isn't secure to (a) send a user name and password

 via an HTTPS connection; then (b) for the server to associate that user name/password with a

 session ID; and (c) send that session ID via a non-secure connection.
 If to the server the session ID

 is associated with a user name and password, then sending that session ID over a non-encrypted channel

 is just as insecure as sending the user name and password insecurely!

 Using the Session API from a Servlet

 On the next pages, we look at how to use the Session API

-would not be secure enough, because given a couple of sample session IDs produced in succession, we could intuit the seed of the random number generator and guess subsequent IDs.
+would not be secure enough, because given a couple of sample session IDs produced in

-Written by Neil Coffey.
+Editorial page content written by Neil Coffey.
 Copyright © Javamex UK 2021.
 All rights reserved.